Finch-API/finch-docs/docs/ Finch API/8-Testing.md

 * Bamboo HR
 * ...

-To connect to a payroll provider's sandbox environment simply open the connect flow appending `sandbox=1` into the query string and select the Payroll Provider from the drop down:
+To connect to a payroll provider's sandbox environment simply open the connect flow appending `sandbox=1` or `sandbox=true` to the query string and select the Payroll Provider from the drop down:

 ![Sandbox flow - Bamboo HR connect](../../assets/sandboxBambooHRConnect.png "Sandbox flow - Bamboo HR connect")